Nexam/NexHud/README.md

 # NexHud
+## Status of the project

+I stopped the dev of this mid 2020.
+I plan to get back to it one day or another.
+Feel free to conttribute to the project if you are a programmer.

 ## Enhanced Hud for Elite: Dangerous (VR and Classic)

 This is the early version of **NexHud**, *you can already test it and play with it* if you want to :)